 Laura Nuño de la Rosa is a philosopher of biology working on the history and philosophy of developmental biology and evolutionary developmental biology (evo-devo).
 Graduated in Humanities, in 2010 she obtained a Master’s Degree in Biophysics at the Autonomous University of Madrid.
 In 2012 she obtained a PhD on the problem of organismal form in contemporary biology, at the Complutense University of Madrid and the Paris 1-Sorbonne University.
 She further joined the KLI Institute (Kloserneuburg, Austria) as a post-doc fellow.
-Since November 2015, Laura Nuño de la Rosa holds a Juan de la Cierva fellowship at the IAS-Research group, University of the Basque Country.
+Between 2015 and 2018, she held a Juan de l a Cierva fellowship at the IAS-Research group, at the University of the Basque Country.
 In 2018 she j oined the Department of Logic and Theoretical Philosophy at the Complutense University of Madrid, first as a UCM postdoc fellow, and since April 2019 as a Juan de l a Cierva-Incorporación fellow.
 Her current interests combine research on the recent history of evolutionary biology with the study of epistemological and ontological issues in contemporary biology, as well as the social implications of biosciences, including synthetic biology, theories of reproduction, and current science of the COVID-19 pandemic.

 Together with Cristina Villegas and Vanessa Triviño, we publish a weekly educational podcast about philosophy of science (in Spanish).
 You can follow us in Twitter (@inaplicables) and download the episodes in Ivoox.